Jason Dottley

-Jason Dottley (born December 30, 1980) is an American actor, singer, writer, director and producer.
+Jason Dottley (born December 30, 1980) is an American actor, singer, writer, director, and producer.
 He appeared in the 2008 television series Sordid Lives: The Series in the role of actor Ty Williamson.
+He has charted 3 Top 25 and 2 additional Top 40 singles on Billboard dance chart.

 Early life

 Dottley was born in Memphis, Tennessee, on December 30, 1980.
 He is the grandson of Chicago Bear Hall of Fame Member and Offensive Rookie of the Year in the NFL John "Kayo" Dottley.
 Dottley grew up in Mississippi, attending McLeod Elementary School and Florence High School in the Jackson area.

 Career

 In 2003, he made his professional acting debut in a production of Terrence McNally's The Lisbon Traviata at the Actor's Lab in Hollywood, California.

 In 2005, Dottley joined producer Alice West, at Marvel Studios Victoria Alonso, and Del Shores to form Eclectic Entertainment which was slated to produce several films and revivals of Shores' successful plays according to a story in the Advocate.

 In 2008, he began a role as Ty Williamson in Sordid Lives: The Series, airing on Logo in the United States.
 He spent nine months in 2006 on stage at the Zephyr Theatre in Los Angeles playing Ty in the revival of Sordid Lives before producing and starring in the only national tour of the stage production.
 His performance was reviewed as "superbly nuanced," by Backstage West.
 At the same time he produced and performed in the Southern Baptist Sissies/Sordid Lives national tour.
 The tour placed at No. 105 on Billboard's Concert Boxscore Chart grossing over $150,000 in two days in Dallas at the Majestic Theatre.

 In 2010, Dottley produced Yellow at the Coast Playhouse in West Hollywood, California, which won the Los Angeles Drama Critic's Circle Best World Premiere Play Award in 2011.
 He has produced and starred in major national tours with icons Rue McClanahan, Delta Burke, Caroline Rhea and Georgette Jones.
 Dottley produced the revival of the Del Shores play The Trials and Tribulations of a Trailer Trash Housewife, which starred Octavia Spencer.